 WordPress themes range from bare-looking, to exciting designs that are simply impressive and would easily cost many hundreds of dollars to design.
 Surprisingly, most themes can be bought quite inexpensively, especially when compared to what you would have been charged if a website designer had to develop it from scratch.

 You can see several WordPress theme galleries that include various examples of WordPress themes here:

 (Browse Thousands Of FREE WordPress Themes!)

-- WP themes lets you save hundreds, even thousands of dollars on website development costs.
-Free WordPress themes cost nothing and most “Premium”WordPress themes are normally quite affordable.
+- WordPress themes allow users to save hundreds of dollars on website design costs.
+Free themes cost nothing and most “Premium”WP themes are normally very inexpensive.

 Responsive WP Themes